 • Aid, abet, incite, compel, or coerce an individual to violate the Act, or to attempt to do so.

 Bona fide occupational qualification (BFOQ) exception.
-Differences in treatment are permissible where sex or marital status is a BFOQ reasonably necessary for the position in question.
+A distinction in treatment is permissible where sex or marital status is a BFOQ when the reasonable demands of the position require the distinction.
 The BFOQ exception also applies to advertising and employment applications; however, the exception is narrowly interpreted under the Act, and employers should be cautious in relying on such a rationale when making employment decisions that may have a discriminatory effect.